utils¶

 MD, Grand Canonical, Replica Exchange protocol.
 The default is

-[("MD", 200),("GC", 1),("MD", 200),("RE", 1),("MD", 200),("RE", 1),("MD", 200),("RE", 1)]
+[("MD", 200),("GC", 1),("MD", 200),("RE", 1),("MD", 200),("RE", 1),("MD", 200),("RE", 1)]- Type:

 list